 3D Object Detection for Autonomous Vehicles: Models, Sensors, and Real-World Challenges

-If you are an ML or AI engineer working in ADAS and AV systems, this one is for you.
+This article goes deep on 3D object detection for autonomous vehicles: sensor modalities, model architectures, datasets, evaluation metrics, and deployment challenges.
+If you are an ML or AI engineer working on ADAS and AV systems, this one is for you.

 Why 3D Object Detection Matters in Autonomous Driving